After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

-If you buy a light that’s too strong you can actually ruin your planted tank.
+If you buy aquarium lighting that’s too strong you can actually ruin your plants.

-Too much light will result in suppressed (yes!) growth and an algae bloom.
+Too much light will result in suppressed (yes!) plant growth and an algae bloom.

-There you’ll learn specifics, such as the perfect spectrum for aquatic plants (hint: it’s not what you think it is), should you even look at Kelvins ratings and whatnot.
+There you’ll learn about the best LED fixtures for a planted tank, but also other specifics.
+For example, what’s the perfect spectrum for aquatic plants (hint: it’s not what you think it is), and should you even look at Kelvin’s ratings and whatnot.

 If you’re serious about your planted aquarium I recommend paying that article a visit.

-The truth about the best LED fish tank lighting choice for marine life and corals?
+The truth about LED lighting choices for marine aquariums with corals?

 Consider this when choosing the optimal LED lighting for your reef tank’s corals:

-With corals, it gets even more complicated.
+With corals, it gets even more complicated than with plants.
 Yes, the lights are important.
 However, a happy coral also needs its minerals and stable water parameters.
-It’s safe to say that the correct lighting choice is only 50% of the equation.
+It’s safe to say that the correct lighting choice is only 60% of the equation.